AniketNZade/Technical-task/README.md

-## Process of deploying on AWS ECR and testing on lambda
+## Process of deploying Docker image on AWS ECR and testing on lambda

 # Steps to push dockerfile to AWS ECR